 [This story has been abridged.
 The full version, about a 10-minute read plus notes and sources, is at: How to undermine reading while claiming the opposite.]

 There are many reasons to value reading.
 It can provide information… and wisdom (often different things).
 It helps us understand how others think.
 And it’s enjoyable.
 But to get these benefits, we need strong reading skills, so that the act of reading is effortless.
-That develops over time, with practice.
+That develops with practice.
 In most cases, it needs nurturing.

 And now, I’ve got bad news.
 The West actively – even if not consciously — undermines reading in the global South.